keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 This theological optimism and confidence in the gears of progress roots deep into the religious history of the nation, and finds it's beginnings prior to the nineteenth century.

 ## British Beginnings (Prior to 1800)
 The Protestant conversation concerning the millennium certainly predates American Protestantism.
-In fact, a robust dialogue was occurring in England that laid much of the groundwork for the theological presuppositions whichthat would support the American mindset.
+In fact, a robust dialogue was occurring in England that laid much of the groundwork for the theological presuppositions that would support the American mindset.
 A divergence developed between those who believed the physical return of Christ was necessary for entering the millennium and those who felt history and human initiative would propel humanity toward the coming kingdom and a millennial reign of peace and prosperity.
 In 1703, Daniel Whitby authored the significant  _Paraphrase and Commentary on the New Testament_, in which he delivered a lengthy and systematic rebuttal to what he called the millenarian position, instead arguing for a millennialist position that would today be described as postmillennialism.^[Whitby, Paraphrase and Commentary on the New Testament, London: W. Bowyer, 1703, 247-278, provides a multiple-chapter treatise on the millennium, which is a very long and detailed refutation of a premillennialist (millenarian) position.
 In this section, he specifically addresses the doctrine from historical and biblical perspectives, providing both a detailed history of interpretation for the early church on the issue and a survey of biblical material on the issue.
 He negatively refutes certain positions of the millenarian view, he positively affirms others, and he concludes with his own understanding that serves as one of the earliest Protestant systematic treatments in favor of a postmillennialist position.]
 However, consistent nomenclature for these divergent views alludes wide acceptance.

 Throughout the history of the conversation, the debate has been termed as "millenarians vs. millennialists", "millenarians vs. millenists", and "premillennialists vs. postmillennialists" among other less-accepted options.
 Perhaps Ernest Tuveson most siginificantly swayed the conversation toward the use of millenarians (premillennialists) and millennialists (postmillennialists).
-Tuveson notes that the Protestant conversation concerning the millennium was alive and well at least as far back as the seventeenth century, and he finds the commonly accepted terms today as unhelpful monikers for earlier views.^[Tuveson,  [Redeemer Nation](https://www.notion.so/keelan/Redeemer-Nation-7bcf4d95c2e44e5a80a9e37ced9a0aa7#4f15ef0bd5314a23b1ad5139458b0ec7), 34.
+Tuveson notes that the Protestant conversation concerning the millennium was alive and well at least as far back as the seventeenth century, and he finds the commonly accepted terms today as unhelpful monikers for earlier views.^[Tuveson,  Redeemer Nation, 34.
 See also Tuveson, Millennium and Utopia, 71-112, for a thorough treatment of eschatological development in British Protestant thought prior to the 1800s.]
-Walls concurs, asserting the terms premillennialism and postmillennialism had not been invented in the early centuries of the Protestant debate on eschatology.^[Walls,  [Eschatology and the Western Missionary Movement](https://www.notion.so/keelan/Eschatology-and-the-Western-Missionary-Movement-a4e4bd4eb99e43cd8482eb5b0950ac85#18854fe82a584e4187bf9d3a1826964d), 190.]
+Walls concurs, asserting the terms premillennialism and postmillennialism had not been invented in the early centuries of the Protestant debate on eschatology.^[Walls,  Eschatology and the Western Missionary Movement, 190.]

 General commentary and academic debate concerning the nature of the millennium was happening extensively in Britain.
 Millenarians, for their part, placed little confidence in society at large and humanity's ability to bring about lasting progress.^[Sandeen,  [Roots](https://www.notion.so/keelan/The-Roots-of-Fundamentalism-51bdfa4bb11845cb9fa3fe40e69a1717#6aa7636b43f14361a132ef57faf06199), 13.]
 Progressive millennialists, on the other hand, placed increasing trust in the wheels of progress as God's providential tool in history to bring about his kingdom.
 Tuveson points to a secularization thesis, beginning prior to the eighteenth century, that increasingly influenced millennialist thought and in turn shaped Protestantism and Western society as a whole.
 Taken from this perspective, the millennialist theology was as significant to the modern, historically positivist understanding of progress as secular enlightenment philosophy.^[Tuveson,  [Millennium and Utopia](https://www.notion.so/keelan/Millennium-and-Utopia-300bec85c1fd4d71a6e7a4ad34866bd3#3e6fb6ceb3a748c5851aec8e7f747d87), 75.]
 Over time, the concepts of Providence were wed to those of natural law, humanity's social and religious development, and the laws of universal progress.^[Tuveson, Millennium and Utopia, 139, 149, 152, outlines the trajectory of millennial doctrine as it increasingly conflates first with the concept of natural law and subsequently with the scientific ideas of social and racial progress, ultimately culminating thein a doctrine of progress as universal law.]